 “The guidance requires market organisers to maintain adequate physical distancing between stallholders and meet public health and safety requirements.

 “This is not any easy thing to achieve given the nature of the way markets operate.
 They are often community centres without walls, proving opportunities for people to come together and buy local.
 Many of the spaces our district’s markets occupy are not conducive to physical distancing.

 “While we acknowledge stallholders want to get up and running again as soon as possible, and our community wants to re-establish social connections and get out and support our smaller Kāpiti traders and growers, there’s a lot of detail that needs to be worked through,” the Mayor says.

 Acting Group Manager Place and Space, Alison Law, says where community markets occur on public reserve, roads or in our community venues, the Council needs to be satisfied that the required public health and safety measures will be met.

 “We’re currently working through a process to make contact with market organisers to talk through their responsibilities under alert level 2 and we’re hopeful that most of the district’s community markets will be able to get back up and running in the next week or two.”

-Ms Law says the Waikanae Saturday Market would not be in a position to re-open under alert level 2 on the public reserve at Waikanae Park if the necessary regulations remain unmet.
+Ms Law says the Waikanae Saturday Market would not be in a position to re-open under alert level 2 on the public reserve at Waikanae Park if a market organiser is not confirmed and the necessary regulations remain unmet.